 Travel on Discover

-To use rewards for a flight, cardholders pay for it using their Card.
+To use rewards for a flight, cardholders pay for it using their Discover it® Miles card.
 After booking, the cardholder requests a statement credit.
 This allows a person to use their rewards to fly on any airline they want without having to deal with blackout dates or finding available award seats.

 There are no foreign transaction fees when using the card overseas, and if the card gets lost they will ship it overnight within the U.S.